Nordic Indo-Germanic People: A northward shift

 Jean-Sylvain Bailly was the first to defend the thesis of the Nordic origin of Germanic populations.

-In the second half of the 19th century, the hypothesis of an Indian origin for the Germanic peoples was increasingly challenged.
-A conceptual shift occurred, redefining the Aryan race as Nordic rather than Indian, with Northern Europe emerging as an alternative source of the so-called Nordic Indo-Germanic lineage.
+In the second half of the 19th century, the hypothesis of the Indian origin of Germanic populations was called into question, and a translation took place: from the Indian, the Aryan race became Nordic, with the North perceived as the second source of the Nordic Indo-Germanic race.